-This research examines the moderating effect of some contingency variables, which consisted of environ 2 ental turbulence, organization structure, company size, and organization culture, in organizational context, on the relationship between formal strategic planning and company performance.
-The investigation was done to small and medium enterprises (SMEs), and data were gathered through interviews and questionnaires collected from sixty-four SME exporters of regional featured products.
-Five hypotheses were tested in this research using Partial Least Square.
-The analysis result showed that one hypotheses was supported while the others were not.
+This research examines the moderating effect of some contingency variables, which consisted of environment, structure, size of organization, and culture of organization, in organizational context, on the relationship between the level of formal strategic planning and company performance.
+The investigation was done to small and medium enterprises (SMEs), and data were gathered through interviews and questionnaires collected from 64 (sixty-four) SME exporters of regional featured products.
+Five hypotheses were tested in this research using Partial Least Square analysis technique.
+The analysis result showed that one hypothesis was supported by facts while the others were not.
 The four unsupported hypotheses were about the moderating effect of variable.
+The generalization of research result could be extended by using the setting of industries that are more varied and adding more number of samples.